nvdomidi/repair/README.md

 ## 4.5.
 Triangle-triangle Intersection Algorithm

-The entire triangle-triangle intersection pipeline is explained below:
+The entire triangle-triangle intersection pipeline is explained below.
+You can read the ``TestIntersection`` function for details.

 1. Check if triangles are degenerate.
 If so, exist the program.